Cosmic String in the BTZ Black Hole Background with Time-Dependant Tension: Abstract

 \section{Abstract}

-In this paper we study the circular loops equation with time-dependant tension in the BTZ black hole background.
-We obtain various cases that loops of cosmic string finally collapse to form black holes.
-Also we study the effect of the BTZ black hole mass and angular momentum on the evolution of cosmic string loops.
-We find the critical values of initial radii as a limit for the cosmic string loops collapsing to form black holes.
+In this paper, we study the equation of circular loops with time-dependant tension in the BTZ black hole background.
+We obtain various cases where cosmic string loops finally collapse to form black holes.
+Also, we study effect of the BTZ black hole mass and angular momentum on the evolution of cosmic string loops.
+We find the critical values of initial radii as a limit for the cosmic string loops collapsing to form black holes.\\\\ {\bf Keywords:} BTZ black hole; Time-dependant tension; Cosmic string loops.